Crashandburn001/FTCbot2025/README.md

 This is the github repository for the QASMT Teamnamhere team for the 24-25 Into The Deep season.

+⚠️⚠️⚠️
+If you do not know how github works, please talk to me (LW) and I will teach you, otherwise you may cause some very big headaches

 Below is the original readme for the SDK that we forked:

 ## NOTICE